 Center of Biomedical Research Excellence for the Study of Pain and Sensory Function

-The Center of Biomedical Research Excellence for the Study of Pain and Sensory Function was established in 2012 through funding from the National Institute of General Medical Sciences (NIGMS).
+The Center of Biomedical Research Excellence for the Study of Pain and Sensory Function (COBRE) was established in 2012 through funding from the National Institute of General Medical Sciences (NIGMS).
 The Center’s mission is to significantly contribute to the scientific understanding of the neurobiology of chronic pain, facilitating the discovery and development of novel therapies.
 The primary focus of the Center is to provide support to several junior scientists as they establish independent, extramurally funded research programs.